brettz9/license-badger/README.md

 ## Immediate to-dos

-1. Fix `uncategorized` (really need to get to 100% test coverage first)
+1. Fix `uncategorized` and get to 100% test coverage in process
 1. Ability to merge license types from self, deps, devDeps, and optionally specific packages